uoy-research/ISA_Building_Models/README.md

 ## Blender

 Blender models can be exported to a number of simulation environments suitable for robotics and autonomous systems.
+We have exported to Gazebo but, by downloading and exporting the Blender models, other simulation models can be created.

 ![Blender models can be exported to Gazebo, Nvidia Isaac, Unity3D or other models](Drawing1.jpg "Models (showing available models in green)")

-The Blender models available are
+The following ISA Building Blender models available are

 - ISA Building Ground Floor [Download Zip here - XXX MB]()